-The Belgian Law of 19 July 1991 regarding the population registers and the identity cards, amended by the law of 25 March 2003, further referred to as "the Law on Identity Cards", and the Royal Decrees implementing the law, introduces the Belgian Electronic Identity Card.
-The Electronic Identity Card is based on a card that contains information in graphical format printed on the surface of the card as well as information in electronic format in a chip embedded in the card.
+The Belgian Law of 19 July 1991 regarding the population registers and the identity cards, amended by the law of 25 March 2003, further referred to as "the Law on Identity Cards", introduces the Belgian Electronic Identity Card.
+This new type of identity card (Electronic Identity Card) is based on a smart card that contains information in graphical format printed on the surface of the card as well as information in electronic format in a chip embedded in the card.
 The Law regulates the framework for the issuance and the use of the Electronic Identity Card.
 This CPS addresses aspects of certification practices within the limits of the Belgian Law.
 In the accomplishment of its role as a "Citizen CA", CERTIPOST in the first place has to respect the provisions of the law.

-4 The BRCA is the CA that has certified the "Citizen CA".
+3 The BRCA is the CA that has certified the "Citizen CA".
 Trust in the BRCA, automatically implies an implicit trust in the "Citizen CA".

-In order to allow citizens that are holders of identity cards to authenticate themselves (i) and to (ii) sign electronically, depending on their age, the Electronic Identity Cards contain two types of digital certificates:
+In order to allow citizens that are holders of identity cards to authenticate themselves and to sign electronically, the Electronic Identity Cards contain two types of digital certificates:

-- An Identification Certificate: the holder of the Electronic Identity Card can use this certificate to get authenticated in electronic transactions if, upon request of the Electronic Identity card, the age of six was reached.
-The authentication certificate contains the identity of the holder and the public key corresponding to the private key, stored on the card for the purpose of an eID user authentication. - A Qualified Certificate for Electronic Signatures (or e-Signatures): this certificate contains the identity of the holder and the public key corresponding to the private key, stored on the card for the purpose of creating an electronic signature only.
-This certificate is called Qualified Certificate according to the requirements of the European Directive 1999/93.
-The Electronic Signatures Qualified Certificate is compliant with the provisions of the Belgian Electronic Signatures Law and can be activated on the identity card as soon as the citizen has reached the age of 18.
+- An Identification Certificate: the holder of the Electronic Identity Card can use this certificate to get authenticated in electronic transactions.
+The authentication certificate contains the identity of the holder and the public key corresponding to the private key, stored on the card for the purpose of an eID user authentication. - A Qualified Certificate for Electronic Signatures (or E-Signatures): this certificate contains the identity of the holder and the public key corresponding to the private key, stored on the card for the purpose of creating an electronic signature only.
+This certificate is called Qualified Certificate according to the requirements of the European Directive 99/93/EC.
+The Electronic Signatures Qualified Certificate is compliant with the provisions of the Belgian Electronic Signatures Law.